onabz/Help-Eli-Escape/README.md

 # Help Eli Escape
-Help Eli Escape is a text based adventure game also know as interactive fiction (IF).
+Help Eli Escape is a text based adventure game also known as interactive fiction (IF).
 It runs on a terminal.
-The player uses text input to control the game, and the game state is relayed to the player via text output.
+The player uses text input to control the game and the game state is relayed to the player via text output.
 The story is based on Eli who just robbed a bank and is trying to escape from the police.
-The goal of the player is to try and navigate Eli through various paths that will eventually lead Eli to freedom.
+The goal of the player is to try and navigate Eli through various paths, one of which will eventually lead Eli to freedom.

 ## UX

 ### Terminal based game.
 This is a text based adventure game that runs on a terminal.
 It does not have any graphical user interface.
-Ontop of terminal is a "RUN PROGRAM" button that restarts the game.
-The name of the game "Help Eli Escape" is clearly written on the top left corner of the terminal surrounded by a border.
+Above the terminal is a "RUN PROGRAM" button that restarts the game.
+The name of the game "Help Eli Escape" is clearly written in the top left corner of the terminal surrounded by a border.
+Beneath it is a brief introduction of the game and an input method to start or end the game.

 ![Help Eli Escape Image](documentation/eli-screenshot.png)

 ### Wireframes

-Below is a sketch of the decision tree I created to help with plotting the paths and choices of the story I went with for the game.
+Below is a sketch of the decision tree I created to help with plotting the paths and choices for the story of the game.
 Also below are images of the entire story line used in the game.
+Some of the story lines of the live game are slightly modified from that on the diagram below in order to make the story flow better.

 ![Decision Tree Wireframe Image](documentation/eli_decision_tree.jpg)
 ![Story1 Wireframe Image](documentation/story1.png)